cocos/cocos-engine/EngineErrorMap.md

 ### 3654

-Please specifiy a default value for "%s" property at its declaration:
+Please specifiy a default value for "%s.%s" property at its declaration:
 ```
 // Before:
 @property(...)